NRizzoInc/texting-and-emailing-agent/README.md

 1. Try to send a message to a user who does not exist.
 The program will ask you if you want to add the contact to the list and go through it with you step by step.

-2. To skip directly to the add contact step, simply use the `emailAgent` flag `--add-contact`
+2. To skip directly to the add contact step, simply use the `emailCLIManager` flag `--add-contact`

 3. Via the web app -- click "Add Contact"